Resilience in challenges

 Proactive or reactive?

-Stephen Covey, the famous author, claimed that in our life there are two spheres: the sphere of concern and the sphere of influence .
-The sphere of concern is made up of everything we would like to change, but on which we have no power.
-The sphere of influence, on the contrary, is made up of all the areas on which we can intervene.
-In terms of resilience this is a very important concept, because depending on the sphere on which we invest most of our energies, we can define ourselves reactive or proactive.
-We are reactive if we spend most of our time with the attention focused on the sphere of concern.
-We are proactive if instead we focus most of our attention on the sphere of influence.
+Stephen Covey, the famous author, argued that there are two spheres in our lives : the sphere of worry and the sphere of influence.
+The sphere of worry consists of everything we would like to change but have no power over.
+The sphere of influence, on the other hand, consists of all the areas we can influence.
+This is a very important concept in terms of resilience, because depending on the sphere in which we invest most of our energy, we can define ourselves as reactive or proactive.
+We are reactive if we spend most of our time focused on the sphere of worry.
+We are proactive if we focus most of our attention on the sphere of influence.

 Resilience in challenges

-I give you an example concerning my world, the world of ultrarunning: during an ultra trail it is not very productive to worry about the cold, rain and let this concern negatively influence our performance.
-Much better to be proactive and bring with us technical clothing capable of protecting us from the weather.
-There are several ways to improve resilience , in this case we can say that, to better face the challenges, it is important to focus our attention on the sphere of influence and better manage everything on which we have control.
-For all that we cannot control it is a good idea to equip ourselves and prepare ourselves by expecting us that the worst thing can happen.
-This, of course, applies to face any challenge with resilience : an ultra trail, the search for a new use, the construction of an intimate relationship.
-Mainly applies to the most important challenge: yours.
+Let me give you an example from my world, the world of ultrarunning: during an ultra trail, it's not very productive to worry about the cold or the rain and let this worry negatively impact your performance.
+It's much better to be proactive and bring technical clothing that can protect you from the elements.
+There are several ways to improve resilience.
+In this case, we can say that, to best face challenges, it's important to focus our attention on the sphere of influence and best manage everything we have control over.
+For everything we can't control, it's a good idea to equip ourselves and prepare ourselves, expecting the worst to happen.
+This, of course, applies to facing any challenge with resilience: an ultra trail, finding a new job, building a close relationship.
+It's especially true for the most important challenge: YOURS.

 Where do you focus your energies during your challenge?